MOHAMMADHOSSEIN-JAFARI/Python-exercises/README.md

 NO

-# Meet Nowruz
-On the occasion of Nowruz, three old friends want to meet.
-Azarmehr, Azargoon and Mehr aein plan to meet at one point.
-The house of these three is located on the right line (axis x) of the house of Azarmehr is located at the x1 point, the house of Azargon is located at the point x2, and mehraein house is located at the x3 point.
-Overall, they want to travel the lowest distance.
-With x1 x2 x3 holding, calculate the lowest distance these three have to go through in total to meet at one point.
-Please print it without decimal point if the answer is integer, for example, in the example below, if you print 6.0 is incorrect.
-Note that the distance is desired, not where they are supposed to meet.
-Sample input:
-6 9 10
-Sample output:
-4
 # Small Letters Capital Letters
-Ariamanesh (darius's son's name) is very upset that on the Internet, people use capital letters and small letters when they write a word.
+Ariamanesh is very upset that on the Internet, people use capital letters and small letters when they write a word.
 That's why he decided to write a browser that would write words with small letters and capital letters in a new way, so that if a word had more capital letters than the number of small letters, it would write the whole word in capital letters, otherwise it would write the whole word in small letters.

 Sample input: